 puppet agent --test --waitforcert 10.

-puppetserver ca sign master-2.example.com.
+puppetserver ca sign server-2.example.com.

-If you use the inventory service or exported resources, use PuppetDB and point your master and all of your Puppet compilers at a shared PuppetDB instance.
+If you use the inventory service or exported resources, use PuppetDB and point your server and all of your Puppet compilers at a shared PuppetDB instance.
 A reasonably robust PuppetDB server can handle many Puppet compilers and many thousands of agents.

 You must ensure that all Puppet compilers have identical copies of your manifests, modules, and external node classifier data.
 Examples include:

 Using a version control system such as r10k, Git, Mercurial, or Subversion to manage and sync your manifests, modules, and other data.